The sleep that doesn't restore

 The apnea no one investigates

 That profile is almost never referred for polysomnography because the standard protocol requires marked daytime sleepiness to suspect.
+I refer them anyway.

 The intervention — usually CPAP, or alternatives depending on anatomy — reverses fatigue, libido, cognition, and blood pressure within months.
 Cardiovascular markers improve.
 Testosterone rises.
 The patient says: I didn't know good sleep was this.
+I never tire of hearing that sentence.

 Deep sleep is where repair happens